datacamp256/5_capstone-travel-app/README.md

 Beginning stuff

 ## Extensions
 You have suggested some really useful improvements.
-As I was beginning to run out of time I had to choose some low hanging fruits.
+I implemented three of the listed ones.

 ###Pull in an image for the country from Pixabay API when the entered location brings up no results
 That was quite fun.
 However, I could not find any real locations which could be found in geonames but not in pixabay.
 Though, when I manually tamper with the city name I could prove the functionality does work.